 If you have any interest in the Church of England and the broader Anglican Church, you could be forgiven for thinking that it is a Christian Church that is committing a slow but ever hastening suicide, as though it is doing its darndest not merely to erase any point of difference between itself and the world, but at times to be nmore woke and worldly than the world, as though we couldn’t possibly have the world being more worldly than the Church.

-The Church knows that it is in trouble, regardless of how often or how quietly or loudly its spokespeople admit it.
-For genuinely committed Evangelical Anglicans, those committed to the authority of Scripture and not merely to the companionship or inspirational nature of Christ but rather to his outright Lordship, it looks for all the world like an outright crisis.
+The Church of England knows that it is in trouble (as do its children around the world), regardless of how often or how quietly or loudly its spokespeople admit it.
+For genuinely committed Evangelical Anglicans, those committed to the authority of Scripture and not merely to the companionship or inspirational nature of Christ but rather to his outright Lordship, it looks for all the world like a crisis.
 With a more vacuous and worldly belief and practice comes declining numbers.
 Why would young people remain in or join an organisation that offers virtually nothing they can’t get at the local LGBT support group or the youth wing of the Green Party?
 With declining numbers comes increasingly difficult finances, and with an aging faithful core and a fleeing youth, money or no money, the future does not look bright.